 As visiting yachtsmen, guests or prospective members you can be sure of a warm welcome at the DYC.
 Our Clubhouse, with its spectacular views of the River Dart, offers various facilities including a well stocked bar, an extensive menu, free Wi-Fi and computer access, lockers & showers and we also welcome dogs on leads & children.

-Philip Watts our resident Chef has earned a well deserved reputation for serving great food, so do come in and join us for lunch or dinner.
+The Club has a well deserved reputation for serving great food, so do come in and join us for lunch or dinner.
 If you fancy eating with us in the evening it is not always necessary to reserve a table, but during high season or if you are a party of 4 or more it might be worth ringing our Bar on 01803 832305 to book yourselves a table.

 Our members are a varied crowd, some live locally whilst others live miles away and just like spending time in the area and whilst many members own boats, many don’t.